 Don’t be worried about what people think of you, be worried about what Allah(SWT) thinks of you.
 ‘Ataa mentioned there’s a story about a man who was praying and the masjid was empty.
 While in his prayer, he heard the door open and so he improved his prayer and lengthened it so that he may be seen as one of the pious.
 On completing his salaam he turned around to see who had been observing his lengthy prayer, only to see that it was a stray dog who had entered the masjid.
 Don’t waste your life trying to impress others on Insta, Snapchat, Facebook or Youtube – they will never be satisfied with you.

-Rather than just complaining of our weakness in Iman, we need to recognise that we too will have ups and downs like Yunus (AS).
-In our times of challenge, instead of turning to people and complaining, turn to Allah(SWT).
-Like Ya’qub (AS) complain to Allah(SWT) and rely on Him.
+Recognise that we too will have ups and downs like Yunus (AS).
+Know that no-one can really be there for you other than the One who Sustains your every breath and heartbeat.
 Reliance on Allah(SWT) – tawakkul – is a muscle that we need to train.
 How do you win a race – practice, trying and improving – challenging yourself.
 What do you do when you go to the gym?
 You try heavier weights – the stress helps you grow.

 When he made that dua, the angels said to Allah(SWT) – Yaa Rubb, hadha sowtun da’eefun ma’roofun min bilaadin ghareeba – this is the voice of a person, familiar to us, a broken, weak voice from a strange place.
 Allah(SWT) asked dont you know who this is?
 Hadha ‘abdee Yunus.

 They were shocked to hear that he was in such a dangerous place – The stomach of any animal is filled with acids to break down their food and these were eating away at the flesh of Yunus (AS), yet he was oblivious and focused in his call to Allah(SWT).